 We sell our ewe lambs in mid-summer, ram lambs (for breeding and/or freezer lambs) in early fall; we also typically have yearling ewes (and occasionally rams) available in mid-summer.
 If demand exists, we will keep adult ewes until ~ December to be sold as exposed ewes, at an additional cost.
 Please contact us (ideally prior to March) if you want to be added to our mailing list for freezer lambs or breeding stock, as we sell out each year.

 Five-month old Perendale ram lambs: Fergus (rear), James’ father, and Tup (foreground)

-Ram lambs will weigh roughly 90 lb when they go to market; “hanging weight” (after slaughter, but including bones) is about half of that.
-We only sell half or whole lambs.
+Freezer Lambs: Ram lambs will average roughly 120 lb when they go to market; “hanging weight” (after slaughter, but including bones) is about half of that.
+We sell either whole or half lambs for consumption.
 If you don’t have room for a whole lamb (typ.
-45-50 lb of meat) in your freezer, consider splitting a lamb with a friend or two.
+50-60 lb of meat) in your freezer, consider splitting a lamb with a friend.
 By buying a whole lamb, you get to control how each half is cut – lamb chops vs rack of lamb, lamb shanks vs ground lamb, butterflied legs vs whole or half legs, shoulder roasts vs chops or cubes for stew or shish kebabs, and so forth.
+You also save considerably over the cost of buying individual cuts.
 We are happy to walk you through the process of deciding how to put together a cutting order!